SANTHOSH17-DOT/attack-vectors-suite/TCP ATTACKS/README.md

 📌 This protocol provides a reliable connection-oriented transfer, which is useful for large files like video clips or email attachments.

 📌 Web browsing also uses TCP/IP to ensure the reliable transfer of web pages, even if they are small enough to fit in a single packet.

+📌 FUN FACT - When we see the message "Session expired" on a banking or university site, it is because long-term connections make sites more vulnerable to attacks.

 * * *